235u/proposals/EzparkTechnology/docs/competence.md

 ## Capacity

 - Able to understand the complete picture;
-- able to recognize and code dynamic programming solutions;
+- recognize and code dynamic programming solutions;
-- able to communicate thoughts / design / ideas / specs in an unambiguous manner;
+- communicate thoughts / design / ideas / specs in an unambiguous manner;
-- able to effectively use the IDE using menus and keyboard shortcuts for most used operations.
+- effectively use the IDE using menus and keyboard shortcuts for the most used operations.

 ### Configuration Management

 - Able to setup automated functional, load / performance and UI tests;
-- able to setup continuous delivery and deployment;
+- continuous delivery and deployment;
-- proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial);
+- is proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial);
 - knows how to branch and merge, setup repository properties etc.

 ### Systems Decomposition

 - Able to break up problem space and design solutions, that span multiple technologies / platforms;
-- able to visualize and design systems with multiple product lines and integrations with external systems;
+- visualize and design systems with multiple product lines and integrations with external systems;
-- able to design operations support systems like monitoring, reporting etc.
+- design operations support systems like monitoring, reporting etc.

 ### Problem Decomposition

 - Able to break up problems into multiple functions;
-- able to come up with reusable functions / objects that solve the overall problem;
+- come up with reusable functions / objects that solve the overall problem;
-- able to write generic / object-oriented code, that encapsulate aspects of the problem that are subject to change, using appropriate data structures and algorithms.
+- write generic / object-oriented code, that encapsulate aspects of the problem that are subject to change,
+- using appropriate data structures and algorithms.

 ### Data Processing

 - Able to design good and normalized database schemas keeping in mind the queries that will have to be run;
 - knows basic sorting, searching and data structure traversal and retrieval algorithms;
-- proficient in use of ORM tools;
+- is proficient in use of the ORM tools;
 - can do basic database administration, performance / index / query optimization, write advanced select queries;
 - understands how databases can be mirrored, replicated etc.